sandplunge/whose/README.md

 very excited to dive into)!

 I'll be keeping the code public and synced with development frequently, so for a few days it will have very limited functionality.
-The design process is intentional, but fluidly coupled with my exploration of Node.JS and the modules available within the Node community.
-Though implementation will be flexible, the general structure will follow MVC patterns with the Express framework.
+The general structure will follow MVC patterns with the Express framework.
 The development server will be purely hosted using AWS, with a link available to those interested in checking the progress.

 I planned this to be a 3 day build up of the skeletal structure, at which point I wanted to start flushing out feature ideas and aesthetic elements.